ArturoSbr/ArturoSbr/README.md

 # Welcome to my GitHub!
-My name is Arturo and I am a highly-caffeinated Data Scientist working at [BBVA](https://www.bbva.com/).
+My name is Arturo and I am a highly-caffeinated Data Scientist.
 It took me a BSc in Economics and an MSc in Applied Economics to realize I don't know much about Economics at all!
-Luckily, I am pretty good at using data to make predictions, and quantify cause-effect relationships.
+Luckily, I am pretty good at using data to make predictions and estimate cause-effect relationships.

+## What I'm working on
 I am currently developing multiple graph-based vanilla-PySpark solutions.
 Namely, I developed the
 [Louvain algorithm for community detection](https://arxiv.org/abs/0803.0476)